On the extended W-algebra of type sl_2 at positive rational level: Introduction

 This paper is organised as follows: In Section \ref{sec:definitions} we introduce some basic notation and definitions.
 We define VOAs with an emphasis on the Heisenberg and lattice VOAs as well as their screening operators.
 We also briefly explain how to construct the Poisson and zero mode algebra associated to a VOA as well as their implications for the representation theory of a VOA.

-In Section \ref{sec:deformationsec} we construct cycles over which products of screening operators can be integrated.
+In Section \ref{sec:deformationsec} we develop the techniques required for analysing the extended \(W\)-algebra \(\mathcal{M}_{p_+,p_-}\).
+We construct cycles over which products of screening operators can be integrated.
 These integration cycles are elements of the homology groups of configuration spaces of \(N\) points on the projective line, with local coefficients defined by the monodromy of products of screening operators.
 Due to so called resonance problems homology and cohomology groups with these local coefficients exhibit very complicated behaviour \cite{Orlik:2001,Varchenko:2003}.
-To overcome these complications we deform the Heisenberg VOA, including its energy momentum tensor and screening operators, and construct the theory over the ring \(\mathcal{O}\) and its field of fractions \(\mathcal{K}=\mathbb{C}((\epsilon))\).
+To overcome these complications we deform the Heisenberg VOA, including its Virasoro field and screening operators, and construct the theory over the ring \(\mathcal{O}\) and its field of fractions \(\mathcal{K}=\mathbb{C}((\epsilon))\).
 The problem is thus translated into constructing well behaved cycles such that all matrix elements of integrals of products of screening operators lie in \(\mathcal{O}\) rather than \(\mathcal{K}\).
 We show this by using the theory of Jack polynomials \cite{MacDonald:1999}.
 By setting \(\epsilon=0\) we then obtain integration cycles over \(\mathbb{C}\) for products of screening operators.

-In Section \ref{sec:Virrepthy} we construct all the singular vectors of Fock modules of the Virasoro algebra at central charge \(c_{p_+,p_-}\) and give a complete decomposition of these Fock modules as Virasoro modules.
-The theory of Fock modules of the Virasoro algebra at central charge \(c_{p_+,p_-}\) was developed by Feigin and Fuchs \cite{Feigin:1984,Feigin:1988,FeFu:1990}.
-By means of the \(p_+\)-th divided power operator \(S_+^{[p_+]}\) and the \(p_-\)-th divided power operator \(S_-^{[p_-]}\) we define intertwining operators \(E\) and \(F\), called Frobenius maps.
-The maps \(E\) and \(F\) as well as their commutator \(H=[E,F]\) are crucial to making calculations in \(\mathcal{M}_{p_+,p_-}\) tractable.
+By integrating these products of screening operators over the constructed cycles we obtain local primary fields \(\scrp{+}{r}(z), \scrp{-}{s}(z), r,s\in \mathbb{N}\) of conformal weight 1.
+The zero mode operators \(\scrp{+}{r}, \scrp{-}{s}, r,s\in \mathbb{N}\) of these primary fields define Virasoro intertwining operators.